JanOne Inc. (JAN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for JanOne Inc. (JAN) is $20.00, The public float for JAN is 2.65M, and currently, short sellers hold a 0.84% ratio of that float.
-The average trading volume of JAN on March 17, 2023 was 81.33K shares.
+The public float for JAN is 2.65M and currently, short sellers hold a 0.84% ratio of that float.
+The average trading volume of JAN on March 22, 2023 was 140.57K shares.

 JAN’s Market Performance

-Volatility was left at 5.78%, however, over the last 30 days, the volatility rate increased by 7.99%, as shares surge +1.23% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.86% upper at present.
+Volatility was left at 7.71%, however, over the last 30 days, the volatility rate increased by 15.43%, as shares sank -8.67% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.73% upper at present.

 Stock Fundamentals for JAN